do-know/Crypt-LE/README.md

 # Crypt-LE

 This module provides the functionality necessary to use Let's Encrypt API and generate free SSL certificates for your domains.
 It can also be used to generate private RSA/ECC keys and Certificate Signing Requests without resorting to openssl command line.
 Crypt::LE is shipped with a self-sufficient client for obtaining SSL certificates - `le.pl`.

 **Both ACME v1 and ACME v2 protocols and wildcard certificate issuance are supported.**

-_Please note that ACME v1 is being deprected by Let's Encrypt and, starting from version 0.34 of the client, the default version selected is
-ACME v2 (unless you have specified the version explicitly using `--api` option or specified a custom server using `--server` option - in the latter case the client will use auto-sensing to select appropriate protocol version)._
+_Please note that ACME v1 is being deprecated by Let's Encrypt and, starting from version 0.34 of the client, the default version selected is ACME v2 (unless you have specified the version explicitly using `--api` option or specified a custom server using `--server` option - in the latter case the client will use auto-sensing to select appropriate protocol version)._

-> The client + library package is codenamed ZeroSSL with the project homepage at https://ZeroSSL.com

-**Note:** If you do not need the automation and the flexibility this package offers, and just want to get a free SSL certificate without installing anything, you can do that online with **[Free SSL Certificate Wizard](https://zerossl.com/#certificate)** (works on PC and mobiles, supports different languages:  EN, DE, FR, ES, RU, IT and also supports _wildcard certificates_ issuance).
+**Note:** If you do not need the automation and the flexibility this package offers, and just want to get a free SSL certificate without installing anything, you can do that online on **[ZeroSSL.com](https://zerossl.com/)**.

 #### COMPATIBILITY